 |10||Chris Gayle||116 mts||Kensington, Oval||2010|

 They say cricket is ruled by batsmen.
-After the introduction of limited over cricket, i.e. ODI & T20, it has become more a batsman’s game.
+After the introduction of limited-over cricket, i.e. ODI & T20, it has become more of a batsman’s game.
 An exciting cricket match means some exciting innings.
-And an exciting innings means an innings decorated with maximum numbers of boundaries and over-boundaries.
+And an exciting inning means an innings decorated with maximum numbers of boundaries and over-boundaries.

 But do you know who hit the longest six in cricket history?
 How long their hits were?
 Which one is the longest six in the world?
 Hold your breath!
 I’m gonna tell you the fairy tale of this kingly game!

 Longest Six in Cricket History: Top 10 Biggest Six in Cricket World by Distance

 1. Shahid Afridi- 153m Six Vs South Africa, 2013